UK- commercial Installation

 The court we installed was a pro club 1 model, with 8 x LED floodlights.

-EU - Tournament installation
+Dubai - Tournament installation

 Installed was a semi-permanent panoramic padel court which was then removed once the tournament had finished.

 This court features a built-in ring beam as part of the metal structure.
 This provides additional strength, which allows it to support its own weight.

 As this court was not anchored into the ground, it sat safely over the existing flat surface.